jjmschofield/github-codeowners/README.md

 The stats option here can be super useful to help you understand if other people will have a lot of work in reviewing your PR.

-Owners  of unstaged changes:
+Ownership of all files staged for commit:
 ```shell script
 $ github-codeowners git
 ```

-Diff between a single commit and HEAD:
+Ownership of files at specific commit:
 ```shell script
 $ cd <your awesome project>
 $ github-codeowners git <commit sha>
 ```

-Diff between two commits:
+Ownership of files changed between two commits:
 ```shell script
 $ github-codeowners git <commit sha> <commit sha>
 ```